 The active ingredient of Arikayce is amikacin.
 This is an aminoglycoside antibiotic that works by interrupting bacterial protein synthesis after binding to the bacteria.
 Amikacin is used to treat infections caused by aerobic, gram-negative bacteria and mycobacteria, the bacteria that cause tuberculosis, which can lead to serious lung complications in people with bronchiectasis.

-Normal inhaled amikacin can be inefficient in treating NTM-PD, as the bacteria can produce a negatively-charged substance that can attract and trap the positively charged amikacin before it can reach the bacteria.
+Normal inhaled amikacin can be inefficient in treating MAC infections, as the bacteria can produce a negatively-charged substance that can attract and trap the positively charged amikacin before it can reach the bacteria.

 Arikayce uses liposomes to bypass this.
 Liposomes are microscopic phospholipid spheres that contain water, and in Arikayce, the water-soluble amikacin can be contained at high concentrations inside the liposome.
 Insmed’s liposomal technology is designed to deliver amikacin directly to the site of infection in the lungs for immediate treatment and to maintain the antibiotic locally in the lungs over time.

-In recent years, NTM-PD has come to represent a high risk in terms of its incidence, prevalence, hospitalization rate, and mortality rate, and people with chronic pulmonary conditions like bronchiectasis are particularly susceptible.
-NTM-PD symptoms often overlap with those of the underlying disease, so that NTM-PD is often diagnosed at a later stage.
+In recent years, MAC has come to represent a high risk in terms of its incidence, prevalence, hospitalization rate, and mortality rate, and people with chronic pulmonary conditions like bronchiectasis are particularly susceptible.
+MAC infection symptoms often overlap with those of the underlying disease, so that MAC infections aren’t often diagnosed until a later stage.
 Treatments that might address this disease, especially at earlier stages, are of growing interest.